yarkhinephyo/15-418-parallel-computing-notes/08 - Cache coherence.md

 However, the latest Intel Integrated GPUs do implement.

 **False sharing**: Two processors write to different addresses but the addresses map to the same cache line.
-Cache lines "ping-pong" between different processors, generating significant amounts of communication.
+Cache lines "ping-pong" between different processors as they transit between different MSI states, generating significant amounts of communication.

 **False sharing demo**